 To find the circumference of a circle, use when you know the radius and when you know the diameter.
-Circumference means the distance around the circle, so the answer should be a length such as cm, m, or inches.
+Circumference is the distance around the circle, so the answer is a length: cm, m, or inches.

-If you want to switch forms, remember that the diameter is twice the radius.
-That means and .
+To switch between the two circumference forms, remember that the diameter is twice the radius, so and .

 Worked Example With Diameter 14 cm

-Suppose a circle has diameter cm.
-Since the diameter is already given, the shortest path is to use .
+A circle has diameter cm.
+Since the diameter is given, the shortest path is :

 Substitute :

-So the circumference is about cm.
-The unit stays centimeters because circumference is a length.
+So the circumference is about cm, with the unit staying centimeters because circumference is a length.
+You can confirm this with the radius form.
+Since cm,

 Both methods agree, which confirms the setup.